We are a non-profit organization dedicated to promoting and providing affordable fine arts opportunities for youth and families in the community.

 1. Attendance records will be kept to correspond to our current July 1 to June 30 fiscal year and used for statistics to evaluate the reach and effectiveness of programs.

 2. Attendance records will be kept for all classes and camps.
 Calculations will be made for total student hours and/or attendance percentages.

 3. Actual numbers of youth, teens, and adults involved in school or community events/workshops will be recorded.
 Teens will include students 13 to 18, unless they are serving as helpers, at which point 12 year olds may be included in the teen group.

-4. For drop in or open programs: preschool story times, teen Improv Faction, Pay it Forward, Open Mic Nights, etc. A guest sign in book will be used.
+4. attendance For drop- in or open programs: preschool story times, teen Improv Faction, Pay it Forward, Open Mic Nights, etc. A guest sign in book will be used.
 Notes can be added during the event for persons or groups who fail to sign in.

 The Fine Arts Center will operate by a board approved budget.

 1. Donations and contributions will be marked as restricted or unrestricted.
 All donations are and will be used for their intended purpose.
 Per State and Federal guidelines, donation restrictions will be noted in the revenues section of the financial records with appropriate expenditure allowances set forth in the budget expenditure portions.